opensearch-project/project-website/_posts/2025-08-18-opensearch-mcp-server-empowering-ec2-teams-droplet-analysis.md

 # Introduction

 Amazon EC2 team recently leveraged OpenSearch's Model Context Protocol (MCP) server to revolutionize their droplet quality investigations.
-By connecting Amazon Q with multiple OpenSearch domains simultaneously, they've transformed a previously manual, time-consuming process into an efficient, automated workflow.
+By connecting Amazon Q with multiple OpenSearch clusters simultaneously, they've transformed a previously manual, time-consuming process into an efficient, automated workflow.
 This blog explores how the EC2 team implemented this solution, the technical setup involved, and the impressive results they've achieved.

 # The Challenge

 The EC2 team manages droplet quality across their fleet, investigating failures and impairments to maintain reliability.
-Their data was distributed across multiple OpenSearch domains in various regions, each storing logs for different components.
+Their data was distributed across multiple OpenSearch clusters in various regions, each storing logs for different components.
 Engineers faced a multi-step process when troubleshooting:

-* Search in one domain to find initial information
+* Search in one cluster to find initial information
-* Use those findings to query another domain
+* Use those findings to query another cluster
 * Correlate data across multiple sources
 * Repeat until root cause is identified

-This process required extensive domain knowledge about where to search and what patterns to look for.
-The team recognized that their engineers' expertise could be better utilized for solving issues rather than manually gathering and correlating data.
+This manual process required deep knowledge of data locations and search patterns.
+The team realized their engineers' time would be better spent solving problems rather than hunting for and correlating data across systems.

 # The Solution